 I think because there was so much color here when we moved in (and because of our reluctance to spend money on a big painting project right away), simply living in the space helped us understand the benefits of living with a lot of color.
 Over time, Joe and I realized how much fun it is to be in vibrant spaces.

 I still really love neutrals and I think I’ll always go back to them in various capacities while designing, but vibrant colors are a tool just like black, white, and gray.
 Once you realize it’s not as hard to work with color as you might think, your world gets broader and it can make the process of designing a room more fun.
 I’m glad we made the decision to keep the color at the start because I don’t know if I would’ve learned to embrace it otherwise.

 How do you weigh practicality/upkeep in design with babies, dogs, and life factoring in?
-Do you worry about spilt drinks and crayon on the wall?
+Do you worry about spilled drinks and crayons on the wall?

 I do think about messes but I also roll with the punches, mostly because I don’t want to live a life where I’m worrying all the time.
 I don’t want to make choices that are all based on the inevitable.
 For me, part of it has been learning to accept that things will get messed up at times, while also acknowledging that there are things we can do to help prevent certain issues.

 We set up rules for areas of the house that we want to treat more gently (i.e., the dogs don’t go on the new couch in the green room).
 I think the kids feel proud that we trust them enough to make good choices in taking care of our home, and when something inevitably gets spilled on or broken, they’re learning to own up to it, and we adjust going forward.